Your scuba diving certification. Once you get it, you won't regret it. A whole new world has just opened up to you. Welcome to the world of diving!

 The book work and written exams for your scuba diving certification can be taken in a classroom or online.
 You will have a textbook and/or DVD's to help you learn the basics of diving.

 If you opt for the taking the book part online, PADI estimates it will take 12-15 hours to complete this portion of the course.
-Currently the online course costs $138.
-(Note: You must be at least 13 years old for the elearning portion; if younger than 13, you must take the book portion in a classroom.)
+Currently the online course costs $190.
+(Note: You must be at least 10 years old for the elearning portion; some regions have a higher minimum age.)

 After the written portion, you will then do learning in a pool or pool-like environment.
 You will practice basic scuba skills you will need to complete your open water training.
 This includes such things as putting on your gear, taking off your mask, sharing air, etc.